Winegrowing

 Vineyard analysis

-Condition of vines and soil
+Condition of the vines and soil

 Cultivation practices